Wickenburg, Arizona: History

 Along the town's main historic district, early businesses built many structures that still form Wickenburg's downtown area.
 Tourism led to the development of guest ranches, with as many as 14 operating in the 1950s and 1960s, when Wickenburg billed itself as the "Dude Ranch Capital of the World", with development spurred by the construction of U.S. Route 60.
 As of 2007, some of these ranches still offer their hospitality.
 Rancho de los Caballeros is now a golf resort, while the Remuda ranch has been converted into the nation's largest eating disorder treatment facility and is now Wickenburg's largest employer.
 The Hassayampa community became a vital contributor to the US effort during World War II when the Army trained thousands of men to fly gliders at a newly constructed airfield west of Wickenburg.

 Geography

 Wickenburg is located in northwestern Maricopa County.
 The town limits extend north into the southwestern part of Yavapai County.
 Via U.S. Route 60, Phoenix is 53 mi to the southeast, and Blythe, California, on the Colorado River, is 114 mi to the west-southwest.
 U.S. Route 93 has its southern terminus in Wickenburg and leads northwest 129 mi to Kingman.

-According to the United States Census Bureau, the town has a total area of 26.52 sqmi, of which, 26.51 sqmi is land and 0.005 sqmi, or 0.02%, is water.
+According to the United States Census Bureau, the town has a total area of 26.52 sqmi, of which, 26.51 sqmi are land and 0.005 sqmi, or 0.02%, is water.
 The Hassayampa River flows intermittently through the east side of the town.